marcelofinamorvieira/vercel-lambda-dato-image-optimization/README.md

 DATOCMS_API_TOKEN=your_datocms_full_access_api_token
 ```

-> 🔑 **Important**: You need a Full-Access API token from DatoCMS to allow the webhook to create new uploads and delete existing ones.
+> 🔑 **Important**: You need a Full-Access API token from DatoCMS to allow the webhook to create new uploads and replace existing ones.

 ### Local Development